redox-os/website/content/news/this-month-251231.md

 ## Optional Package Features

-Wildan Mubarok implemented the support for optional package features, it allows the same package configuration to be customized and built into multiple compilation options.
+Wildan Mubarok implemented the support for optional package features which allows the same package configuration to be customized and built into multiple compilation options.

 The `recipe.toml` syntax is the following: